sabugaa0128/full-stack-portfolio/README.md

 ## Description

-Frontend of a fullstack app that connects investors and investment advisors.
+Personal developer portfolio built only on the front end with Next.js.
-The goal of this aplication was to make my first fullstack app using Next.js.
+The goal is to display and give a through explanation of what was learned and to share knowledge with the site visitor acting as a tour guid for them.

 <hr style="border-top: 3px solid #bbb;">